How to increase revenue for your gym, fitness center and health club during COVID-19

 COVID-19 doesn’t change that mentality.
 People still want to exercise with their gym partner as their source of motivation.
 This opens an opportunity for fitness businesses to start online group training classes such as Pilates or Crossfit.

 Offer virtual group classes to your members to make more money per session as it will allow you to cater to more members at once.
 Additionally, allow your members to purchase additional seats for their friends and family at discounted prices.
-This is an easy way to efficiently make more money in the fitness industry.
+This is an easy way to increase your memberships and efficiently make more money in the fitness industry.

 3) Host Virtual Workshops